How did we get these numbers?

 Seasonally, it’s quite easy to spot a trend.
 Fewer people cycle in the cold winter months but we always see a rise in the numbers of bike trips in spring and summer.

 Overall, the trend is up: the figures show the number of people commuting by bike in Wellington has more than doubled since we started our annual morning-peak cordon counts in 2000.
 Why not join them?

 About our counters

 Manual cordon counts have been happening throughout Wellington since 2000.
-Since late 2017, we’ve been installing electronic eco-counters around the city to more accurately record the numbers of people making trips by bike.
+Since early 2018, we’ve been installing electronic eco-counters around the city to more accurately record the numbers of people making trips by bike.

 We collect data from the counters each month and this shows how many people on bikes have passed each point, and when.
 Some counters record more information such as the direction of travel and the number of people on foot passing the same point.
-Take a look at where the counters are located and the information we’re collecting at the points on the map below:
+To see where the counters are located, go to the Transport Projects website.